DIVINE ANTIDOTE FOR DESPAIR

 “Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God, for I shall yet praise Him for the help of His countenance.”
 (Psalms 42:5 NKJV)

-The depths of despair is the most dangerous place to be in this life.
-No one commits suicide until he has been driven into the depths of despair or hopelessness.
+The depth of despair is the most dangerous place to be in this life.
+No one commits suicide until he or she has been driven into the depths of despair or hopelessness.

 When Prophet Elijah was driven by Jezebel into the depths of despair, he abhorred life and “prayed that he might die, and said, “It is enough!
 Now, LORD, take my life, for I am no better than my fathers!”
 (1 Kings 19:4 NKJV).

 When you allow the devil to drive you into the depths of despair, nothing else will become attractive or appealing to you other than death!

 Many heinous crimes we witness in our society today are perpetrated by men who are living in the depths of despair and who have reached a point where they don’t care anymore about anyone or anything.

 Therefore, it is very crucial for you to know how to resist the devil from pushing or driving you into the depths of despair or hopelessness.
 The devil can employ and manipulate anything or anyone to send you into the depths of despair.

 The devil may use things such as sudden death of your loved ones, divorce, betrayal, loss of job, failure in exams or interviews, disappointment, delay in marriage or child-bearing, delay in expectations or answers to your prayers, crisis in marriage, business or ministry to drive you to a point where you don’t see or expect anything good in life anymore.